 Doug Lund became a member of the board of directors for Sheyenne Valley Electric Cooperative in 1990 and Nodak Electric since the merger on Jan.
 1, 2001.
 He earned a business education degree from Mayville State University and taught school in Richardton and Prior Lake, Minn., before moving northwest of Sharon to farm.
 Doug currently serves on the Mid-West Electric Consumer’s board, and the North Dakota Statewide board.
 In the past, he has served on the Finley-Sharon school board, the Trinity Lutheran Church board, the Sharon Elevator board, the Sharon Township board, and the Steele County Crop Improvement Association.
 Doug and his wife Carol, farm wheat, barley, ﬂax and soybeans.
 They have three grown children and three grandchildren.

 Lee McLaughlin was elected to Nodak Electric Cooperative’s board in 1991.
-Since that time, he has held the positions of chairman, vice chairman and secretary-treasurer.
-He currently represents Nodak on the Minnkota Power board.
-He has completed the courses necessary to receive the Credentialed Cooperative director award, as well as receiving board leadership certiﬁcates.
-McLaughlin received his Bachelor of Science degree from North Dakota State University in Fargo in agricultural economics.
-He is past board chairman of the Walsh Rural Water District.
-McLaughlin has also served on the Walsh County Farmers Union, Walsh County Fair board and several advisory boards.
+He currently represents Nodak on the Minnkota Power Cooperative board and also represents Minnkota Power Cooperative on the ND Statewide board.
+He has received, from NRECA, awards for completing the Cooperative Credentialed Director classes, as well as the Board Leadership Classes.
+McLaughlin received his bachelor of science degree from North Dakota State University in Fargo in Agricultural Economics.
+He is past board chairman of the Walsh Rural Water District, Walsh County Farmers Union, Walsh County Fair board, and several advisory boards.
 He served 14 years as a 4-H leader.
 Prior to farming, McLaughlin spent 11 years as vice president of agricultural lending at Bremer Bank in Grafton.
-McLaughlin and his wife, Judy, farm near Lankin raising small grains, pinto beans, soybeans and canola.
-The McLaughlins are members of St. Joseph’s Catholic Church in Lankin where he has served as a trustee.
-They have three grown children and five grandchildren.
+In 1982 McLaughlin returned to the family farm and joined his brothers in the operation.
+In 2008, McLaughlin & his wife Judy, received the Outstanding Agriculturist Award from NDSU.
+McLaughlin and his wife, Judy, retired from farming in 2011.
+The McLaughlin’s are members of St. Joseph’s Catholic Church in Lankin, where he has served on the church council as well as being a trustee.
+They have three grown children and seven grandchildren.

 Paul Sigurdson has served on Nodak’s board for District 1 since 1991.
 He currently serves as president of the Square Butte Electric Cooperative board.
 He has completed the director courses offered by the National Rural Electric Cooperative Association to become a credentialed cooperative director and completed the board leadership program.
 Paul served as chairman of Pembina County Farmers Union and still serves as director.
 He is currently chairman of the board of directors of Edinburg Farmers Elevator, and a member of Pembina Hills Lutheran Church.
 Paul and his wife, Ina, live on a farm near Gardar, N.D.
 He and his brother grow wheat, soybeans and edible beans.
 They have four grown daughters and six grandchildren.